SpiritXIV/Origins-Ascended/README.md

 - Impact: 2

 Powers:
-- Heart of Fruit
+- Heart of Fruit:
 You health is decresses to 8 hearts.

-- Fluffy Dress
+- Fluffy Dress:
 Your dress allow you to float and jump high.
 But you swim slower in water.

-- Vegetarian
+- Vegetarian:
 You can only eat fruit and vetables, no meat.
 Apples, give you more saturation, and food points.

 ___________________________